NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 ASHRAE Standard 229 has not been published or even gone through public review and is under development by the ASHRAE SPC 229P committee.
-The intention of the standard is to provide code officials and rating authorities with files that they can use with a Ruleset Checking Tool (currently an example is under development at PNNL) to automatically check if a ruleset (such as 90.1 Appendix G, RESNET, California Title 24 performance paths, or Canada National Energy Code for Buildings performance path) has been implemented correctly.
+The intention of the standard is to provide code officials and rating authorities with files that they can use with a Ruleset Checking Tool (currently, an example is under development at PNNL) to automatically check if a ruleset (such as 90.1 Appendix G, RESNET, California Title 24 performance paths, or Canada National Energy Code for Buildings performance path) has been implemented correctly.
-Since each EnergyPlus IDF file could generate a RMD file, the Ruleset Checking Tool will be able to see if the changes between the RMD files correspond to rules in the ruleset by looking at both the baseline and proposed RMD file.
+Since each EnergyPlus IDF file could generate an RMD file, the Ruleset Checking Tool will be able to see if the changes between the RMD files correspond to rules in the ruleset by looking at both the baseline and proposed RMD file.